 Keeping your unit washed & waxed will help extend the life of your RV.

-Choosing a good quality cleaner and wax will made the job easier.
+Choosing a good quality cleaner and wax will make the job easier.
 Look for products that contain UV blockers.
-Proper maintenance of your RV doesn’t have to be a “never ending battle” with the right cleaner & wax.
+Proper RV maintenance doesn’t have to be a “never-ending battle” with the right cleaner & wax.
 Talk to your RV dealer to see what is available.
 Do it right the “first time”!

 You have enjoyed a great camping season in your RV and now it’s time for winter storage.
 First and foremost, DO NOT USE ANY ANTIFREEZE THAT IS NOT LABELED NON-TOXIC AND SAFE FOR USE IN DRINKING WATER SYSTEMS IN YOUR RV.
 Read the label carefully before using in your RV freshwater system.
 We DO NOT recommend using antifreeze with alcohol that will leave a residual smell and taste.

 Using RV Antifreeze is the surest method of winterizing to guarantee that your pipes will not freeze.

 DO NOT rely solely on the Blow Out method.

 Now that you have your RV winterized getting the rest of the rig ready for storage is important.
 Here are some helpful hints:

 - Empty out the fridge and clean to prevent mold/mildew.
 Prop open door(s) for airflow